We’d love you to get in touch. Use our contact form here.

 38 Degrees members take simple, powerful actions to weigh in at critical moments when our values are at stake and we can make a difference.
 Sometimes we act online, like signing a petition, emailing an MP or corporate boss, or raising awareness on social media.
 Sometimes we act offline, like visiting an MP or minister, taking out ads in newspapers, holding public meetings or fundraising for legal action.
 We also get creative when we need to – in the past we’ve hired bike ads to circle council offices, descended on Parliament Square dressed as beekeepers and camped out in public toilets to keep our issues on the agenda.

 38 Degrees has a small staff team.
-The office is run by staff and volunteers with the help of the 38 Degrees Board.
+The office is run by this staff team with the help of the 38 Degrees Board.
 However it’s 38 Degrees members who set the agenda.
 Together, we choose campaigns and help pick the tactics we use to win – and then we act.
-38 Degrees staff and office volunteers work full-time to make sure our campaigns are as effective as possible.
-Staff and office volunteers write the emails that let members know wha’s going on, as well as making sure that the technology we use is working properly.
+38 Degrees staff work full-time to make sure our campaigns are as effective as possible by writing the emails that let members know what’s going on, as well as making sure that the technology we use is working properly.
 Staff also draw on advice from other campaigning groups, issue experts and others to make sure we’re getting good information about the best way to make change happen.

 Definitely not.
 We are not connected to any political parties, and are funded by donations from our members.
 Our independence means we can campaign on issues that we feel passionately about and that we decide on together.
 We are driven by issues and outcomes, and judge all politicians by the same standards.